xmtp/xmtp-dot-org/blog/ethonline-2022-wrap-up.md

 The team also emphasized that this doesn’t mean you need to sign every game move with MetaMask, which would severely interrupt the gameplay experience.
 Instead, they have a special mechanism they’ve implemented that uses XMTP to transmit signed game moves.

-GameJustu shows how developers can use encrypted messages to solve peer-to-peer scenarios that need an additional layer of security to create trust.
+GameJutsu shows how developers can use encrypted messages to solve peer-to-peer scenarios that need an additional layer of security to create trust.

 **Get to know GameJutsu:**